The Higonokami: Japan's Classic Pocket Knife

 This is a knife that teaches you to pay attention.
 How you grip it, how you cut with it, how you care for it.
 In return, you get a cutting tool that will last decades and improve with age.
 The brass handle develops a patina unique to how you carry it.
 The carbon steel blade sharpens to an edge that puts most modern steels to shame.

 If you're building a knife collection or just want a reliable everyday carry blade, the Yuzu Higonokami is a good starting point.
-For those looking to expand into Japanese kitchen knives, check out the Gyuto chef's knife or the precision-focused Petty knife for more specialized cutting tasks.
+For those looking to expand into Japanese kitchen knives, the gyuto is the go-to all-rounder, while the nakiri handles vegetable prep and the petty knife covers precision tasks.
+Our guide to Japanese chef knives covers what makes these blades different from their Western counterparts.